 You have to make it mean something.
 Human beings need things to mean things.
 We need the stuff to have meaning for us to understand and connect with it.
 That’s such a great point around it.
 It’s not just showing someone a report or a poll, you also have to bring this down into the micro-level and make it mean something in a real-world application, and then you can see it through a different lens.
 That’s a powerful point to make.
 I want to ask if you would have one piece of advice that you could give to our feminist visionaries and budding feminist leaders, what would it be?

 I would say to dig into the stories behind feminism, the individual stories, looking at getting started by reading.
 It’s important for women and people involved in the feminist movement to look at individual stories of movement makers across the board.
-Not just about white feminism, but also reading, Audre Lorde and other black feminists who a lot of the original feminist thought came from their leadership.
+Not just about white feminism, but also reading, Audre Lorde and other black feminists.
+A lot of the original feminist thought came from their leadership.
 Being able to look at the individual stories that they’ve experienced as well as what they’ve written because they’re powerful.
 It brings it down to that palatable, relate-ability because so much of feminine leadership is about relational and relatable it’s interpersonal.
 It’s making it so that it’s humanizing things and that’s where we lead from, not from this sterile type of leadership where everybody’s robotic.

 You’re all a position on an org chart somewhere.
 There’s got to be that interpersonal connection.
 I am excited to have you here.
 I enjoyed this conversation.
 It was amazing and very informative.
 I would love for you to share where people can find you on the internet?